 Battery life: 9 hours and 53 minutes (60hz), 6 hours and 31 minutes (adaptive)

 Colors: Phantom Violet, Phantom Pink, Phantom White, Phantom Gray

 Weight: 5.95 ounces

-The Samsung Galaxy S21 feels as though it's had as much taken away as it has upgraded.
-The Galaxy S range has been a do-everything, have-everything sort of flagship for years, so it certainly seems like this is a recipe for disaster.
-But, as it turns out, Samsung has produced an excellent Android smartphone that's a good $200 cheaper than its predecessor, the Galaxy S20.
+The Samsung Galaxy S21 feels like it's lost almost as many features as it gained.
+The Galaxy S range has always been Samsung's do-everything, have-everything phone, so it's easy to assume this would be a recipe for disaster.
+Thankfully Samsung still gave us an excellent Android phone, which just happens to be $200 cheaper than its predecessor, the Galaxy S20.

-For people holding on to the Galaxy S10 or an older phone, the new Dynamic AMOLED display, improved cameras and better software all combine to make the Galaxy S21 a rather compelling flagship phone at an attractive size and price.
-Keep reading our Samsung Galaxy S21 review to find out why taking stuff away has worked out rather well for Samsung’s new flagship phone.
+If you're still holding onto the Galaxy S10 or some other older phone, the new Dynamic AMOLED display, improved cameras and software make the Galaxy S21 a very compelling flagship device.
+So keep reading our Samsung Galaxy S21 review to find out why taking features away appears to have worked out rather well for Samsung's newest flagship.

 Samsung Galaxy S21 review: Release date and price